Adoration of the Shepherds (Tzangarolas): Description

 The materials used for the work were tempera paint, gold leaf, and wood.
 The height of the work is 98 cm (38.6 in.) and the width is 80 cm (31.5 in.).
 The painter created a unique work.
 He imported some of the figures from the Cornelis Cort engraving.
 Four figures were directly similar.
 David, Moses, Isaiah and Solomon.
 There are eight figures total.
 Starting from the top, three figures appear.
 From left to right Matthew appears holding a scroll.
 He is also with his symbol the winged angel.
 In the center David plays the harp.
 To the right, John writes the Book of Revelation.
 His symbol the eagle is also present.
 In the center, two figures appear slightly below the clouds starting from left to right Moses holds his sacred tablet, and Isaiah peers up at the angels.
 The final three figures at the bottom are from left to right Luke the Evangelist.
 He appears holding a scroll.
 He is seated on a cloud with his symbol the cow.
 In the center Solomon appears crowned.
 Finally, in the lower right-hand corner, the patron saint of Venice Mark is present with his symbol the Lion of Venice.

-The main figures of the painting are gathered for the classic scene.
-Most of the different figures are statuesque.
-The artist brilliantly presents the stage in the foreground.
-The Virgin Mary holds a sacred towel with baby Jesus.
-He is painted in a grey tone.
-A humble shepherd appears playing with the holy infant.
-The scene reflects humility and lacks the grandeur of the Adoration of the Magi as seen in Michele Damaschino's Adoration of the Kings.
-Tzangarolas accentuates physical human form.
-An example of the artist's knowledge of human anatomy is clearly visible in the man with the red shirt and grey dog.
-The biceps, triceps, and deltoid muscles are painted in clear detail.
-The shepherd also has leg muscles.
-He is standing next to a uniquely painted grey dog with a collar in an archway.
-To our left, more figures appear next to a donkey.
-A cow is behind the donkey.
-The women appear statuesque.

-The painting clearly exhibits three dimensions.
-There is a foreground, middle ground, and background.
-In the middle ground, more people are arriving on horses.
-A shepherd tends to his flock on the left in the middle ground.
-Behind the shepherd, a red city appears.
-Above the scene, clouds appear.
-They are painted in careful detail.
-A large array of grey angels are floating in the sky.
-A brilliant ray of sun is also presented.